Regulatory Landscape

 The CSRD is designed to be a comprehensive ESG disclosure framework for companies operating in European markets.
 While still being finalized, EFRAG has released a draft proposal that includes 12 different standards to to report against that are broken down into 4 distinct categories aligned with ESG principles: Environmental, Social, Governance, and Cross-Cutting Principles (apply to all sustainability principles).
 Not all standards will be required for your business, so let us help you navigate:

-Cross-Cutting Standards:
+Cross-Cutting Standards

 • ESRS 1 - General Requirements: Describes the requirements of the CSRD report.
 This standard does not require specific disclosures, but rather guidelines for the rest of the CSRD.
 These guidelines include materiality assessments for the remainder of the ESRS standards.